polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 all to see.
 The way this is solved in Magic is by creating a whole range of alternatives for autorisation related to publishing messages.
-What this implies is that the backend needs to choose which type of authorisation it wants to require from clients subscribing to messages, and only if the client fulfills the authorisation requirements the backend requires, the client will be notified.
+What this implies is that the backend needs to choose which type of authorisation it wants to require from clients subscribing to messages, and only if the client fulfills the authorisation requirements the backend has associated with the message as it is publishing the message, the client will be notified of the new message, getting access to its payload.
 There are 3 levels of authorisation you can apply when publishing a socket message.

 * __[roles]__ - Only subscribers belonging to one of the comma separated roles will be notified
 * __[groups]__ - Only subscribers being members of one of the comma separated groups will be notified